jak18015/jak18015.github.io/resume.md

 Carruthers Lab, University of Michigan Medical School
 - Designed, developed, and optimized super resolution imaging methods like expansion microscopy to quantify subcellular phenotypes at the interface of apicomplexan parasites and mammalian cells.
+- Performed CRISPR/Cas9 editing of human and parasite cell lines.
 - Implemented Python-based data analysis solutions for large microscopy datasets, enabling reproducible, scalable quantitative analysis.
-- Collaborated with chemists and biochemists to accelerate therapeutic and biological project milestones.
+- Collaborated with chemists and biochemists to accelerate drug development of anti-*Toxoplasma* therapeutics.

 `2018-2025`
 **Graduate Researcher**